 The Amniotic Sac and Placenta

 During pregnancy, other structures also develop inside the mother’s uterus.
-They are the amniotic sac, placenta, and umbilical cord.
-They are shown in Figure below.
+They are the amniotic sac, placenta, and umbilical cord (Figure below).

 This fetus is 38 weeks old and ready to be born.
 Surrounding the fetus is the fluid-filled amniotic sac.
 The placenta and umbilical cord are also shown here.
 They provide a connection between the mother’s and fetus’s blood for the transfer of nutrients and gases.